Marine-Coastal Sedimentology Lab

 Marine and Coastal Sedimentology Lab focuses on various issues related to the sedimentology and morphodynamics of estuaries and deltas spanning from tropical to arctic setting around the globe.

-Kim, D., Ko, J., Jo, J., Ryu, J., Choi, K.S., 2021.
-Decoupling natural and man-made impacts on the morphologic and sedimentologic changes in the tidal flats, Saemangeum area, west coast of Korea: implications for benthic ecosystem stability.
-Science of the Total Environment, accepted pending major revision.
+Kim, D., Ko, J., Jo, J., Ryu, J., Choi, K.S., 2022.
+Decoupling natural and man-made impacts on the morphologic and sedimentology changes in the tidal flats, Saemangeum area, west coast of Korea: implications for benthic ecosystem stability.
+Science of the Total Environment, In press.

 Kim, D., Jo, J., Choi, K.S., 2021.
 Role of rainfall-induced runoff discharge and human disturbance on the morphodynamics and sedimentation in the semienclosed macrotidal flats.
 Marine Geology 438, 106522.